Open-CMSIS-Pack/cmsis-toolbox/docs/MCUXpressoConfig.md

     - group: Main
       files:
         - file: ./main.c

-  linker:
-    - script: RTE/Device/MCXN947VDF_cm33_core0/MCXN947_cm33_core0_flash.scf
-      for-compiler: AC6

-    - script: RTE/Device/MCXN947VDF_cm33_core0/MCXN947_cm33_core0_flash.ld
-      for-compiler: GCC
 ```

-Such a project cannot be directly generated as initially the `*.cgen.yml` file is missing.
+Such a project cannot be built directly as initially the `*.cgen.yml` file is missing.
 It requires to run the MCUXpresso generator.
 Before you start, you may need to [`install missing packs`](build-tools.md#install-missing-packs).

 1. Identify the required generator and the directory where the generated files are stored with: